plancomps/cbs-latex/docs/local.md

     ```bash
     bundle update
-    bundle exec jekyll serve --config _config.yml,_config_local.yml
+    bundle exec jekyll serve
     ```

-    The default port `4000` can be overridden using `jekyll serve --port ....`.
+    The default port `4000` can be overridden using `bundle exec jekyll serve --port ....`.

 ## Browsing